• Skip to primary navigation

 Tomato pulp transfered to a frying pan.

-Transfer the tomato pulp to a large frying pan or saucepan, add salt (if using) and bring to the boil.
+Transfer the tomato pulp to a large frying pan or saucepan, add salt (if using) and bring to a boil.

 If you are using other flavouring ingredients, add them at the same time.